-Hair Disease – like that of Caucasoid and Mongaloid hair types, this describes the many different hair diseases.
-A hair disease I would describe as hair loss associated with a dis-ease within the body.
-There is always a reason why one looses hair.
+Afro Hair like that of Caucasoid and Mongaloid hair types, suffer from most hair loss conditions.
+Contrary to belief the hair and skin are produced and formed the same as that of Mongaloid and caucasoid hair types.
+There is always a reason why one loses hair.
 This website discusses many of these diseases.
 Such diseases as Alopecia Areata, Totalis, Universalis, Lupus, Telogen Effluvium and many more.

 Hair Shaft defects – these describe the many hair shaft defects that causes the hair to break prematurely.
 Many affect Afroid types more that that of Caucasoid or Mongaloid hair types.